How Long Does It Take To Recover From COVID-19?

 He has mild asthma and Type 1 diabetes, two underlying conditions linked to an increased risk of serious illness.
 He began using his inhalers to treat the asthma.
 He also took an antibiotic to treat what may have been a secondary bacterial infection in his lung.
 After several days, he felt much better.

 Klugman says he felt sick for about 10 days.
 At first he had "intermittent chills and body aches," and then he developed a low fever and a "very prominent cough."
-Based on these symptoms he quarantined himself away from his family for 14 days, before he even got the positive COVID-19 test results.
+Based on these symptoms, he quarantined himself away from his family for 14 days, before he even got the positive COVID-19 test results.

-"By day 10 I was feeling my energy level was near normal," Klugman says, but he says his cough persisted for a while longer.
-Now, he says he's completely recovered, and even back to going running.
+"By day 10, I was feeling my energy level was near normal," Klugman says, but he says his cough persisted for a while longer.
+Now, he says, he's completely recovered and even back to going running.

 As a doctor, Daniel says, he's really eager to see more testing and better data on COVID-19: "Right now it feels a little bit like we are fighting with a blindfold on.
 We're trying to get as much information as possible."